theKashey/kashe/README.md

 ### Multiple Cache Models
 Sometimes you even might want to use custom cache modeles or reuse implementation of existing ones to have multiple caching realities at the same time.

-💡by default there is one active cache model, and if you called `withIsolatedKashe` - two different requests will be NEVER able to share cache.
+💡by default there is one active cache model, and if you called `withKasheIsolation` - two different requests will be NEVER able to share cache.
 However you can provide `cacheModel` to the `kashe` function let them coexists.

 ### Custom Cache Models